hoootan/ocd/USER_GUIDE.md

 # OCD User Guide 🚀

-**OCD (Organized Content Directory)** is an intelligent file and directory analysis tool that uses AI to help you understand, organize, and work with your code and files.
+**OCD (Organized Content Directory)** is an intelligent file and folder organization system that uses both offline and online AI to automatically categorize, rename, and structure your files based on their content, metadata, and your preferences.

 ## 📋 Table of Contents